The MarchAuthor: Telmo Branco

-What are the long term psychological effects of systemic marginalization?
+What are the long term psychological effects of systemic queerphobia?

 How does systemic marginalization affect one's sense of identity?

-What does it mean to occupy a space that represents the colonial violence, attempted genocide, and erasure of QTBIPOC bodies, and the forced reform and sterilization of QT white bodies?
+What does it mean to constantly occupy spaces that represent the colonial violence and erasure of QT bodies?

-Where do QTBIPOC people find hope, validation and closure?
-Is there space for celebration in face of ongoing marginalization?
-Are mourning and celebration interlinked in the life experiences of QTBIPOC individuals?
-Can the pre-colonial history and tragedy of these communities be reconciled?
+Where do QT people find hope, validation and closure?
+Is there space for celebration in the face of ongoing marginalization?
+Are mourning and celebration, joy and protesting, interlinked in the life experiences of QT individuals?

 Presentation at the Humboldt Forum, Berlin:(interview given to DER SPIEGEL)